 Zazen, Zen Buddhist Meditation @Sotozen.net – Step by step instructions.

 For some, sitting meditations don’t do the job, or don’t do the whole job.
 You may wish to try Qi Gong.
-Here is a video of a man doing a brief Shaolin Qi Gong morning exercise.
+Here are Daniel Lee‘s video instructions for absolute beginners on Ba Duan Jin, one of the basic forms.